Search for a rare disease

 The main differential diagnosis for AD is fibrous dysplasia of bone but chondrosarcoma, langerhans cell histiocytosis, haemangioendothelioma (see these terms), fibroma (non-ossifying as well as ossifying), and bone cyst should also be excluded.

-Curation can only be achieved after gross total resection with wide resection margins.
+Definitive cure can only be achieved after gross total resection with wide resection margins.
 Chemotherapy and radiotherapy do not play a role in the treatment of ADs.
 Long-term clinical and radiological monitoring is necessary because of the risk of local recurrence or metastasis, which can occur many years after the initial treatment.

 In general ADs have a good outcome.
 Complete remission can be achieved in around 70% of the cases.
 However, in 10-50% of cases, the disease may be fatal due to metastases (occuring most often in the lungs and in the lymph nodes, although metastases to liver, bone and brain have been reported).
 Mean survival of patients with metastatic disease is reported to be 12 years.

 A summary on this disease is available in Español (2014) Français (2014) Nederlands (2014) Deutsch (2007) Italiano (2007)